exzombie/non-nixos-gpu/README.md

      where `${ver}` stands for the driver version.
    - The above command will print the hash.
 Put it into the configuration file into the configuration file under `sha256_64bit` or `sha256_aarch64`, depending on your platform.
+For the Home Manager module, there is only one option named `sha256`.
-   - Enable the Nvidia driver by setting `addNvidia` to `true`.
+   - Enable the Nvidia driver by setting `addNvidia` to `true` in the config file.

 1. Now, you can perform the step in the previous section.
 Instead of `github:exzombie/non-nixos-gpu`, use `non-nixos-gpu` (or the full path to your git clone).
+Or, if using Home Manager, do `home-manager switch`.

 You will need to update the configuration whenever the driver in the base OS is updated.